 You Can Depend On Our Referral Agreements And Payments

 All referral agreements and referral fees are paid consistent with State Bar Rule 2-200.
-When entering into a fee-sharing agreement with other lawyers, the client is advised and the referring attorney is identified in our retainer agreement.
-The division of fees is approved by the client in writing.
-Recognition and acknowledgment of the referral agreement by the client at the time of initial retention prevents any later misunderstanding regarding the division of fees.
+Acknowledgment of the referral agreement by the client at the time of initial retention is required by law.

-Through the years, we have paid more than $50 million in referral fees to associate counsel.
-In each case, the amount or percentage of the referral fee is different, depending upon the individual circumstances of the case.
-Factors that affect the referral fee include the size of the case, its complexity, the overall fee negotiated with the client, the likelihood of success, the responsibility for advanced costs, the amount of involvement of the referring attorney, and the point in the case at which our firm has been retained or associated.
-Cases in which we have paid referral fees in the past year involved medical negligence, construction site injuries, defective products, defective medical devices, government liability, and automobile and truck collisions.
+We work with referring counsel to make certain that the referral fee or fee division is fair and reflects proper compensation for the work undertaken, the risk assumed, the time commitment involved the potential for loss, and the advanced costs responsibility of the individual case.
+There is no one size fits all arrangement.
+In each case, the amount or percentage of the fee is tailored to the individual circumstances of the case.
+Factors which are considered include the size of the case, its complexity, the overall fee negotiated with the client, the likelihood of success, the responsibility for advanced costs, the amount of involvement of the referring attorney, and the point in the case at which our firm has been retained or associated.
+We pay referrals and share fees in medical negligence, brain injury, auto accident, catastrophic injury, construction site injuries, product defect claims, medical drug and device litigation, government liability, and truck collisions.

 A Collaborative Approach To Referred Cases

 We welcome referrals at any point in the litigation.
-Ideally, we prefer that we be retained as early as possible so that we can direct litigation strategy, discovery planning, expert retention, trial preparation and settlement negotiations.
-In some cases, we are retained on the eve of trial, and our attorneys are prepared and able to accept matters on short notice.
+Ideally, we prefer that we be retained as early as possible so that we can direct initial investigation and litigation strategy, discovery planning, expert retention, trial preparation and settlement negotiations.
+In some cases, we are retained on the eve of trial, and our attorneys are ready to accept matters on short notice.
 We take pride in our lawyers’ ability to work cooperatively with our referring attorneys.
-Whether a referring attorney wishes to remain involved, joint venture the case or negotiate some other type of cooperative participation agreement, it is an extremely rare instance where we are unable to negotiate an equitable referral fee agreement.
+Whether a referring attorney wishes to remain involved, joint venture the case or negotiate some other type of cooperative participation agreement, it is a rare instance where we are unable to negotiate an equitable referral fee agreement.

-We know that when referring attorneys send us a case, they are placing their reputation on the line.
-We also understand that after a referral is made to us, referring attorneys rightfully expect that at the end of the case, the client will greet them with these two words: thank you.
-A referral to our firm reflects an important decision by a referring attorney to get the best result for the client while allowing that lawyer to share in the fee according to Rule of Professional Conduct 2-200.
+We know that when referring attorneys send us a matter for collaboration they are placing their reputation on the line.
+We know that after a referral is made to us, referring counsel rightfully expects that at the end of the case, the client will greet them with these two words: thank you.
+A referral to our firm reflects an important decision to get the best result for the client while allowing the initial lawyer to share in the fee according to Rule of Professional Conduct 2-200.

-Whether specializing in family law, business, real estate, patent and trademark, tax, insurance defense or plaintiff’s personal injury practice, all of our referring attorneys are treated with respect and their relationship with the client is always protected and acknowledged.
+Whether specializing in family law, business, real estate, patent and trademark, tax, insurance defense or plaintiff’s personal injury practice, lawyers who work with us via referral or association are treated with respect and their relationship with the client is protected and acknowledged.

-If you would like to discuss a potential referral with any attorney at Walkup, Melodia, Kelly & Schoenberger, please call one of our partners or Kevin Domecus at (415) 981-7210, or you can email us at email@example.com.
+If you would like to discuss a potential referral with any attorney at Walkup, Melodia, Kelly & Schoenberger, please call one of our partners or Kevin Domecus at (415) 889-2919, or you can email us at kdomecus@ walkuplawoffice.com.

 California Rule Of Professional Conduct 2-200 Financial Arrangements Among Lawyers